Photonsters/anycubic-photon-docs/firmware/DeadZaxis&Fans-Fix-181024/README.md

 **Kudos: Curtis Miller**

 I got these files from Anycubic support to fix the issue where there's no movement on the z-axis, the fans don't turn on, and no UV light on the screen.
-They provided the following instructions and an image when contradicts them:
+They provided the following instructions and an image which contradicts them:

 ----